 If your name is not one of the staple names that are easy to pronounce, Siri most likely will get the pronunciation wrong.
 But you can teach Siri to pronounce your name correctly.
-We have covered on this already but the simpler version goes like this:

 - When Siri gets your name wrong, just tell her: “That is not how you pronounce <NAME>”

 - Siri will now let you pronounce it.